ManchesterMachineMakers/manchestermachinemakers.github.io/README.md

 ## Running the website locally
 - Install Ruby
 - Run `gem install bundler jekyll` to install the executables needed.
 This will take a while.
 - Run `bundle install` to install dependencies.
+This will also take a while.
 - Run `bundle exec jekyll serve`.
 It will host the site at <http://localhost:4000>.

 ## Other notes